Qiu Fazu

 Qiu Fazu (裘法祖 (Qiú Fǎzǔ); December 6, 1914; Hangzhou, Zhejiang – June 14, 2008; Wuhan, Hubei) was a Chinese surgeon and politician.
 He was a saviour of Jewish prisoners.
 In the People's Republic of China, he is considered the father of modern Chinese surgery.

 Life

 Qiu's mother died of appendicitis and inadequate medical assistance at a young age in 1933, which motivated Qiu to study medicine.
 Qiu studied at Hangchow University Preparatory School (current Zhejiang University) in Hangzhou and graduated in 1932.
 He initially graduated from the German School of Medicine in Shanghai, the predecessor of today's Tongji University.
-In 1936, he won a Humboldt scholarship and went to study at the Ludwig Maximilian University of Munich (LMU).
+In 1936, he won a Humboldt scholarship and went to study at the Ludwig-Maximilians-Universität München (LMU).
 He graduated from the LMU in November 1939 with honours and received his PhD and the license to practise his profession in Germany.